 The company essentially runs a large database of professionals similar to LinkedIn, and it also maintains a repository of companies with information about their revenue, industry or number of employees.
 It then puts this data together to help sales teams find and identify potential customers, alerts them if new ones appear and provides them with contact details of prospective buyers.
 ZoomInfo scrapes the information and data from public websites, sources it from email communications of people who let the company scan their mailboxes or buys it from other companies.

 Companies need to be able to interact with and sell to their customers as efficiently as possible.
-This reality, coupled with the ongoing migration of enterprises to the cloud drives demand for cloud-based customer relationship management (CRM) software that integrate data analytics with sales and marketing functions.
+This reality coupled with the ongoing migration of enterprises to the cloud drives demand for cloud-based customer relationship management (CRM) software that integrates data analytics with sales and marketing functions.

 ZoomInfo’s main competitor is LinkedIn which is owned by Microsoft (NASDAQ:MSFT), but there are plenty of smaller competitors in this space whether public, like TechTarget (NASDAQ:TTGT), or private, like Clearbit or FullContact.

-As you can see below, ZoomInfo's revenue growth has been exceptional over the last year, growing from quarterly revenue of $174 million, to $267.1 million.
+As you can see below, ZoomInfo's revenue growth has been strong over the last two years, growing from $222.3 million in Q4 FY2021 to $316.4 million this quarter.

 Large Customers Growth

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-ZoomInfo's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 87% in Q2.
+ZoomInfo's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 88.9% in Q4.

-That means that for every $1 in revenue the company had $0.87 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This is a great gross margin, that allows companies like ZoomInfo to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
-It is good to see that the gross margin is staying stable which indicates that ZoomInfo is doing a good job controlling costs and is not under pressure from competition to lower prices.
+That means that for every $1 in revenue the company had $0.89 left to spend on developing new products, sales and marketing, and general administrative overhead.
+ZoomInfo's excellent gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.
+It's also comforting to see its gross margin remain stable, indicating that ZoomInfo is controlling its costs and not under pressure from its competitors to lower prices.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-ZoomInfo's free cash flow came in at $98 million in Q2, up 6.75% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+ZoomInfo's free cash flow came in at $119.9 million in Q4, roughly the same as last year.

-ZoomInfo has generated $238.1 million in free cash flow over the last twelve months, an impressive 25.6% of revenues.
-This extremely high FCF margin is a result of ZoomInfo asset lite business model and strong competitive positioning, and provides it the option to return capital to shareholders while still having plenty of cash to invest in the business.
+ZoomInfo has generated $457.3 million in free cash flow over the last 12 months, an eye-popping 36.9% of revenue.
+This robust FCF margin stems from its asset-lite business model, scale advantages, and strong competitive positioning, giving it the option to return capital to shareholders or reinvest in its business while maintaining a healthy cash balance.

-Sporting a market capitalization of $15.2 billion, more than $365.6 million in cash and with positive free cash flow over the last twelve months, we're confident that ZoomInfo has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $6.16 billion, ZoomInfo is among smaller companies, but its $567.9 million cash balance and positive free cash flow over the last 12 months give us confidence that it has the resources needed to pursue a high-growth business strategy.